 Building your self-esteem as an older person does not have to be difficult.
 All you need to do is to take action.
 Once you start taking action, your self-esteem will grow gradually.
-The important thing is that you take action on a regular basis.
+The important thing is that you take action regularly.
 Eventually, you will realize that it is really just as easy to achieve your goals as it is for younger people.

 A major obstacle that many elderly face is depression.
-In order to deal with depression, try to take time out once in a while.
+To deal with depression, try to take time out once in a while.
 Also, surround yourself with like-minded people who understand your situation.
 Once your mental state becomes stable, there is no stopping you from pursuing your goals and dreams.